lizaowo/MGSAN/README.md

 # MGSAN
-Note: We provide our MGSAN test weight achieves 85.5% on NTU120 CSub with joint modality only, and six-stream MGSAN achieves 90.3% on NTU120 CSub.
+Note: We provide our MGSAN test weight achieving 85.5% on NTU120 CSub with joint modality only, and six-stream MGSAN achieving 90.3% on NTU120 CSub.

 ## Architecture of GSA
 ![image](src/GSA_block.jpg)